Find Free Madison County IL Public Records (Lookup Resource)

 Call the office at 618.692.6270 or email [email protected] if you have questions.

-Using Madison County Public Records Responsibly & Understanding Your Rights
+Using Madison County Public Records Ethically & Understanding Your Rights

 It’s imperative to understand that public records and the information contained in the records should only be used in responsible and ethical ways.
 Although many public records in Madison County are available to anyone of age and for any reason, they should never be used to harass, intimidate, discriminate, or coerce.